 These are just a few weapons we have at our disposal.
 Everyone is unique, so there’s no one-size-fits-all treatment plan.
 Your care will be customized, and we’ll tweak the plan if progress is slower than expected.

 Many clients find that me-time and self-care speed recovery.
 Yoga, meditation, hiking, journaling, and attending religious services are popular activities for staying clean.
-Some people swear by massage, chiropractic care, or acupuncture.
 You could even explore alternative approaches like art therapy.
 We can also direct you to fitness classes, nutritional counseling, vocational resources, family education, and much more.

 Ativan withdrawal symptoms can be dangerous or even fatal.
 Ativan’s long-term effects can last weeks, months, or years.
 That’s why it’s critical to act quickly before physical dependence on the drug becomes severe.